Six Lakes Spectacular Preview

 Dunmail Raise

-Dunmail Raise is a dramatic mountain pass in the heart of the Lake District, marking the watershed between the northern and southern fells.
+Dunmail Raise is a dramatic mountain pass, marking the watershed between the northern and southern fells.
 Sitting at around 238 metres above sea level, it forms a natural divide between Thirlmere to the north and Grasmere to the south.
 Today, it is crossed by the A591, one of the main routes through the National Park, but its significance stretches far beyond its role as a modern road.

 Steeped in legend, Dunmail Raise is traditionally believed to be the burial place of Dunmail, the last king of Cumbria.
 According to local folklore, he was defeated in battle by the forces of the Scottish king and the English king Edmund I in the 10th century.
 After his death, it is said that Dunmail was laid to rest beneath a large cairn of stones at the summit of the pass.
 Even today, visitors can see this mound, and for generations it was customary for travellers to add a stone to the pile as they passed, helping to preserve the memory of the fallen king.